creativecommons/cc-legal-tools-app/README.rst

 Django translation support.
 But the translation of the actual legal text of the licenses is handled using a different set of files.

-Second note: the initial implementation focuses on the 4.0 by-* licenses.
+Second note: the initial implementation focuses on the 4.0 by-*, 3.0 unported, and CC0 licenses.
 Others will be added as time allows.

 Also note: What Transifex calls a ``resource`` is what Django calls a ``domain``.
 I'll probably use the terms interchangeably.